oroinc/documentation/commerce/user_guide/getting_started/activities/tasks/activities_tasks_grid.rst

 .. image:: /user_guide/img/getting_started/activities/tasks/activities_tasks_grid_actions.png

-You can also perform :ref:`inline editing <doc-grids-actions-records-edit-inline>` to change one or more task details directly from the grid.
+You can also perform inline editing to change one or more task details directly from the grid.

 See the action descriptions: